Barranquilla: Stadiums and venues

 Estadio de Baloncesto Elías Chegwin opened in 1992 and also renewed in 2018 to host the Central America and the Caribbean Games.
 It has 3,000 seats available and it is the only sports arena in Colombia with air conditioning.

 Velódromo Metropolitano Rafael Vásquez also opened in 1992 as part of the XIV National Games.

 The Olympic Pool Complex is a modern site that was also rebuilt in 2018 to host the Central America and Caribbean Games.
 It has 2,130 seats available.

 The city also has a shooting and skating rink, "Rafael Naranjo Pertuz" (1992) which has inside a roller hockey court, tennis courts, a BMX track, bowling alley, and sports centres in the neighborhoods Lipaya, La Magdalena and San Felipe, among others.

+In August 2024, Barranquilla co-hosted the 2024 U-15 Baseball World Cup with Cartagena.

 Teams

 The city has hosted several teams that have played professional football in Colombia, Club Deportivo Popular Junior F.C. competes in the first division, and Barranquilla F.C. in the second division.
 Universidad Autónoma del Caribe Fútbol Club has its administrative headquarters in Barranquilla, playing at the Marcos Henríquez de Sabanalarga Other professional teams that were based Barranquilla was the Juventud Junior (promoted to the first category in 1929 and renamed Atlético Junior in 1936), Deportivo Barranquilla (f.
 1949), Sporting (f.
 1950), Libertad (f.
 1956) and Unicosta (f.
 1995).
 As for baseball, Caimanes de Barranquilla is the city team in the Colombian Professional Baseball League.
 Barranquilla had the basketball team Caimanes, Colombian professional tournament champion three times, 1995, 1997 and 1998.